Basics of Nutritional Ketosis

 2 Keto Dudes Podcast – in particular, their “Starting Keto” episode

 Use a tracking program.
-I personally recommend Cron-O-Meter.
-MyFitnessPal also works but doesn’t have keto specific options, and the database is cluttered with user-added junk
+We recommend Cron-O-Meter.
+MyFitnessPal also works but doesn’t have keto specific options, and the database is cluttered with user-added junk.

 Participate in the keto community.
 Best place is the keto subreddit.
-Be wary of keto facebook groups.
+Be wary of keto facebook groups, although the Keto Chow Support Group is a great one.

 Try not to snack.
 If you do, write it down in your tracker before eating it.